It said, you know, you're just, you're so wrong on Bernadette Lanceline.

 And nobody up until that moment knew the IRS had its own private IM system.

-Now this pretty amazing for several reasons.
+Now, this is pretty amazing for several reasons.

-First, it shows that Lois Lerner was very concerned about what Congress might find in her emails and her colleagues' emails and in her instant messages.
+First, it shows that Lois Lerner was very concerned about what Congress might find in her emails and in her colleagues' emails and in her instant messages.

-This idea that nothing to hide, it's just, you know, the server just crashed.
+It's just, you know, the server just cracked.

-Who can I explain this?
+Can I explain this?

 And it happened to me.